-All of Butcher’s nourishing food for dogs is 100% nutritionally complete, which means meals contain all of the nutrients needed for a balanced diet.
+All of Butcher’s nourishing food for dogs is 100% complete & balanced, which means meals contain all of the nutrients needed for a balanced diet.

 A dog’s food requirements will depend on their age, state of their health and the level of exercise they get each day, so please bear this in mind when choosing their food and the amount to feed.

 Our wet dog food is gently steamed in trays and tins to seal in the delicious taste and smell, so there’s no need for artificial preservatives, colours or flavourings.